Price Books

 Hold Shift & Click to View-Defining Price Breaks Kevin asks about adding price breaks.
 Brad explains the two main options - inline price breaks and line item price breaks - and shows how to set up quantity-based price tiers.

-Setup > Inventory > Location Location Define manufacturing or sales location in your organization.
+Setup > Organization Setup > Locations Locations Define manufacturing or sales location in your organization.
 Each location can have a parent location to allow you to setup regions.
-Parent: Parent location - use this to create regions.
-Location: The name of the ...
+Parent: Parent location - use this to create regions Location: The ...

 • Margin vs Markup